philmikejones/beginning-mapping/handout.md

 Press 'Run'.
 You should be left with 33 London Boroughs that match the London region outline.
+You can untick the regions and original LAD files and zoom to the extent of the newly--clipped London boroughs.

 ![London Boroughs](images/clip-result.png)

 We have used three different ways (and even combined two) to select boundaries with QGIS.
 It is often the case that if you are using different layers from the same source the boundaries match and you can use clips (as we did with two layers from one source).
-In the wild, especially if using layers from different sources, it is necessary to use the GUI or filter by expression tools (or a combination of both) to select the layers you need.
+In the wild, especially if using layers from different sources, it is often necessary to use the GUI or filter by expression tools (or a combination of both) to select the layers you need.

 ## Converting between projections/CRS